codacy/chart/quickstart/eks/README.md

 ```

 You'll also need to setup the CLI credentials for your AWS account.
 See how
-too do it the [AWS](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)
+to do it the [AWS](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)
 and [Terraform](https://www.terraform.io/docs/providers/aws/index.html) documentation.
 Note that, as stated in the documentation, if your `.aws/credentials` are fairly
 complex you might need to set `AWS_SDK_LOAD_CONFIG=1` for Terraform to work correctly.